osrf/gazebo_tutorials/stereo_glasses/tutorial.md

 # Introduction

-This tutorial describes how to setup a machine and Gazebo for use with stereo glasses, such as those provided by [Nvidia 3D Vision](http://www.nvidia.com/object/3d-vision-main.html).
+This tutorial describes how to setup a machine and Gazebo-classic for use with stereo glasses, such as those provided by [Nvidia 3D Vision](http://www.nvidia.com/object/3d-vision-main.html).

 This tutorial assumes that you will be using Ubuntu.